leilanihagen/GoInterject.github.io/wGetStarted/L-Dev-MASTER-Building-a-Report-from-Scratch.md

 ## Section 8: Building the CustomerOrderHistory Spreadsheet for the Report

+#### Introduction

+This section will walk you through building the CustomerOrderHistory spreadsheet, which is the first spreadsheet in the report that you will create in this lab.

+You can optionally end the lab after this section, and you will still have created a standalone report with only one worksheet.

 *In this section:*

 ##### [8.1 - Creating the Worksheet Definitions Area](#81---creating-the-worksheet-definitions-area-1)